 This quintessential North End neighborhood restaurant provides a charming atmosphere overlooking North Square Park.
 With a four diamond rating from the AAA Travel Guide, Mamma Maria flies under the radar of the bustling North End Italian restaurants, but delivers quality fine dining off the well-beaten path of Hanover street.
 The compact menu of pastas, entrees, and antipasti provide refined, Italian comfort, with a complementing wine menu.
-(Mamma Maria is currently in hibernation until further notice, due to the pandemic.)

 Gene’s Chinese Flatbread Cafe (Downtown)

 Beloved for the restaurant’s hand-pulled noodles, Gene’s is an unassuming but coveted Downtown fixture that showcases the flavors of Western Chinese cuisine.
 Try the signature lamb noodle soup, where the freshly made noodles and slow-cooked lamb are served in lamb broth packed with wood ear mushrooms, chile oil, and cilantro.
 The restaurant also has a menu of vegetarian options, such as hot and sour hand-pulled noodle soup.